7-23-79

 7-24-79

-79 (Antrabata), Complete Copenhagen Warm Ups (Wendy, original and reissue), Copenhagen 1979 (no label), Copenhagen Warm-Ups (TDOLZ, Empress Valley, LSD-both issues, Tarantura, and the issue with green/white artwork - no label), Dazzling Daze 2 (Moonchild), & Great Return of Zoso (Empress Valley)
+79 (Antrabata), Complete Copenhagen Warm Ups (Wendy, original and reissue), Copenhagen 1979 (no label), Copenhagen Nights Re-Lived (Black Swan), Copenhagen Warm-Ups (TDOLZ, Empress Valley, LSD-both issues, Tarantura, and the issue with dark green/white artwork - no label), Dazzling Daze 2 (Moonchild), & Great Return of Zoso (Empress Valley)

-The 2016 no label title is similar to the more recent releases, but is strictly a single source title.
-It has an instance of static or digital glitch in the early part of the guitar solo after ALS.
+The 2016 no label title is missing a comment after No Quarter and after Achillies.
+It has an instance of static or digital glitch in the early part of the guitar solo before Evening.
+It's sound is similar to Wendy.

 Moonchild's title is exactly the same as the no label title.
 Same cd times and everything else.